UA

 Expanded multi-level model at tactical, operational, and strategic depth.

-"Candies = Results"
+"Candy = Results"

 Scaling up in-house munitions production.
-Principle: "Munitions wait for pilots, not the other way around."
+Principle: "Munitions wait for pilots, not the other way around".

-Volumes (September 2025):
+Volume (September 2025):

 Transformation from brigade level to service branch level.